Umar-sfdc/Quest/Subscription & Billing Management/README.md

 1. **Test Cases:**

-   - Ensure Invoices are generated correctly.
+   - Verify Invoices are generated accurately for different Billing Cycles and Tiered Pricing.
-   - Validate payment logging and status updates.
+   - Test Payments and ensure Reconciliation updates statuses correctly.
-   - Test flows for subscription status changes.
+   - Check Flows and Automation for Subscription Expirations.

 2. **User Training:**

-   - Train users on how to use the system effectively.
+   - Provide training for users to handle Payments, Customer Support, and Billing Analytics.

 3. **Deployment:**

-   - Deploy the system in production using change sets or Salesforce DevOps tools.
+   - Use DevOps or Change Sets to deploy from Sandbox to Production.
-   - Monitor for issues post-deployment.
+   - Conduct post-deployment audits for accuracy.

 ---

-By following these steps, you’ll have a fully functional and automated Subscription Billing & Management System that enhances business processes and delivers real value.
+By implementing these advanced steps, your Subscription Billing & Management System will deliver enterprise-level functionality, improve operational efficiency, and ensure robust financial management.